5 Reasons Why Your Table Saw is Not Cutting Straight

 - Slide the fence into its slot and then lock one end of it.

-- Next, place the other end carefully so that your fence remains at a 180-degree to the blade tip.
+- Next, place the other end carefully so that your fence remains at 180 degrees to the blade tip.

-- Measure from the miter slot or the blade in two locations front and back to make sure they equal the same distance.
+- Measure from the miter slot or the blade in two locations, front and back, to ensure they equal the same distance.

 Conclusion